snixtho/hawf/README.md

 - Supports automatic JSON serialization.
 - Handles authentication and authorization of your endpoints.
 - Can handle rate limits on APIs
+- Based on the Task Asynchronous Programming (TAP) technique.